ShiroTsuma-github/PYTHON_STEGANOGRAPHY/README.rst

    - hide message which include all special characters you have on keyboard and all letters in polish language
    - hide message up to 1000 characters for image with 100 x 100 resolution
    - saving message only in image with .png ( with no transperency ) extension, jpg and jpeg are non lossless format so using them is pointless
-   - generate coding key which is 31 bit long and have hexadecimal numbers or try your own key ( minimum 10 bit lengh, less than that can produce errors )
+   - generate coding key which is 31 character long and have hexadecimal numbers or try your own key ( minimum 10 char length, less than that can produce errors )
    - all of options above are packed into one minimalistic window application which is nice for your eye
    - only one .exe

 Installation
 ------------

-To use this steganography tool, you will need to have Python 3 installed on your system.
+To use this steganography tool, you will need to have Python 3 installed on your system in case of running main.py. .exe is provided in dist and it doesn't need anything.
 Clone this repository and install the required dependencies using the following commands:

 .. code-block:: bash